 1. Talk To Your Children

 Before you sit down to help your child with their math lesson, have an honest and open conversation with them.
-Kids in Chicago and all over the country have also endured a lot these past seven months.
+Kids in Southeast Wisconsin and all over the country have also endured a lot these past seven months.
 And while you may be preoccupied with your work and finances, your children have their own struggles.

 That's why you should create an environment where your kids can ask questions and express their feelings.
 Even if you don't have the right answers to their questions, merely listening to them and acknowledging their feelings will help them stay positive.

 Secondly, you need to stay in contact with your child’s teacher or school.
 Teachers appreciate it when parents take an interest in their kids’ classroom activities.
 But now is a crucial time for cooperation with your children’s education facility to explore all learning options.